 You come from a musical family, but I’m not sure your story is well-known among your fans.
 How did your family get started playing music, how did you get started playing the dobro and how has coming from a musical family shaped your perspective on the world?

-Well, there are some great musicians on both sides of my family.
 We got into Bluegrass after someone gave my dad a mandolin in the early 80’s.
 He and my Mom went to a couple of festivals and they liked the family environment.
 When I was about 3 years old my older brother Gabe started playing the fiddle.
 I remember dancing around while he and my dad and a few family friends would pick and sing.
 Whether it was live or on the stereo, there was always music playing in the house.

 After giving the fiddle a try and a few years of piano lessons, my dad suggested I try the dobro.
 My twin brother Loren had taken up the bass and everyone but me seemed to be having fun picking and singing.
 I just wanted to have something to play so I could join in.
 The dobro was the only instrument left at that point.